A Background Independent Algebra in Quantum Gravity: Spacetimes That Do Have Asymptotic Observers

 We will conclude by describing an elementary example of deformation quantization, in the hope that this will make some things clearer.
 The phase space is a two-sphere $M$ parametrized by real variables $x_1,x_2,x_3$ with \be x_1^2+x_2^2+x_3^2=1.\ee We take the symplectic structure to be \be \omega =(j+1/2) \frac{\d x_1\d x_2}{x_3}. \ee We could choose the coefficient here to be $j$ rather than $j+1/2$; we will be expanding in $1/j$, which is essentially equivalent to expanding in $1/(j+1/2)$.
 The formulas will look nicer with the choice we have made.
 The symplectic form in eqn. (\ref{symp}) is ${\rm SO}(3)$-invariant, though not manifestly so.
 It has been normalized so that \be \int_M\omega =4\pi( j+1/2),\ee which is an integer multiple of $ 2\pi$, making quantization possible, if and only if $j\in\frac{1}{2} \Z$.
 We can orient $M$ so that $j$ is nonnegative.
 Quantizing a sphere with a symplectic form whose integral is $2\pi k$, we expect to get a Hilbert space of dimension $k$, thus with angular momentum such that $2j+1=k$.
 Thus, we anticipate that if $j$ is a half-integer, quantization of $M$ will give a Hilbert space in the spin $j$ representation of $\SU(2)$.

 This symplectic form can be derived from a Lagrangian that is also proportional to $j+1/2$.
-Thus $j$ (or $j+1/2$) plays the role of $N$ or $1/\hbar$.
+Thus $j$ (or $j+1/2$) plays the role of $N^2$ or $1/\hbar$.
 The Poisson brackets derived from the symplectic form are \be \{x_i,x_j\}=\frac{1}{j+1/2}\epsilon_{ijk} x_k. \ee So in deformation quantization, we want to promote the $x_i$ to operators $\x_i$ that will obey $[\x_i,\x_j]=\frac{\i}{j+1/2}\epsilon_{ijk}\x_k+\O(1/j^2)$ and also obey a relation that will coincide with the classical relation (\ref{phasesp}) up to a correction of order $1/j$.
 In this simple example, we can just write down the answer.
-No order $1/j^2$ correction is needed to the commutation relations, but there is a $1/j$ correction to the classical relation $\sum_i x_i^2=1$.
+No correction is needed to the commutation relations, but there is a $1/j^2$ correction to the classical relation $\sum_i x_i^2=1$.
 The algebra relations are \be [\x_i,\x_j]=\frac{\i}{j+1/2}\epsilon_{ijk} \x_k,~~~ \x_1^2+\x_2^2+\x_3^2 =\frac{j(j+1)}{(j+1/2)^2}=1-\frac{1}{(2j+1)^2}.\ee Alternatively,\footnote{We could also reparametrize $j$ by $j\to j+c_0+c_1/j+\cdots,$ with constants $c_0,c_1,\cdots$, and this would still give a valid solution of the problem of deformation quantization.
-We are simply making a natural-looking choice.} we could rescale the $\x_i$ by a factor $(1-\frac{1}{(2j+1)^2})^{-1/2}$, and then there would be a $1/j^3$ correction to the commutation relations, but no correction to the classical relation $\sum_i\x_i^2=1$.
+By making such a reparametrization of $j$ and also rescaling the $\x_i$, one could entirely remove the deformation of the classical algebra.
+However, the choice we have made is more natural in what follows.} we could rescale the $\x_i$ by a factor $(1-\frac{1}{(2j+1)^2})^{-1/2}$, and then there would be a $1/j^3$ correction to the commutation relations, but no correction to the classical relation $\sum_i\x_i^2=1$.
 We will denote this algebra defined by the relations (\ref{answer}) as $\A_{1/j}$.